tt01924/Sara-Biatchinyi-Website/README.md

 # Sara-Biatchinyi-Website
-Project to showcase a clients research and graphic design portfolio in an unorthodox display.
+Project to showcase a clients research and graphic design portfolio in an unorthodox way.

 ## About
 **Freelance project working with a client.** <br/>